Table of Contents

 Essential features

-- WHO diagnostic criteria: (a) at least five serrated polyps proximal to the sigmoid colon with two or more of these being > 10 mm; or (b) any number of serrated polyps proximal to the sigmoid colon in an individual who has a first degree relative with serrated polyposis; or (c) > 20 serrated polyps of any size, distributed throughout the colon
+- WHO diagnostic criteria: (a) at least 5 serrated polyps proximal to the rectum, all ≥ 5 mm in size, with 2 or more of these being ≥ 10 mm; or (b) > 20 serrated polyps of any size, distributed throughout the colon, with at least 5 proximal to the rectum (Gastroenterology 2020;158:1520)

 - Family members also at increased risk for colorectal malignancies, suggesting an inherited component (Am J Gastroenterol 2012;107:770)